bobtsang28/bobtsang28.github.io/_projects/2025-06-15-the-harbour-i-remember.md

   </div>
 </div>

-The camera work was intentionally restrained, creating an observational style that complements the narrative.
-This was paired with a warm-hued colour grade and a 4:3 aspect ratio, evoking nostalgia and highlighting Martin’s connection to Hong Kong’s evolving social and political landscape.
-The sound design reinforces this atmosphere, weaving in ambient street sounds from the city alongside subtle retro effects to immerse viewers in the experience.
+The camera work was intentionally restrained.
+It was paired with a warm-hued colour grade and a 4:3 aspect ratio to evoke a sense of nostalgia and invite reflection from the audience.
+The sound design aimed to reinforce this atmosphere, weaving in ambient street sounds from Hong Kong alongside subtle retro effects to immerse viewers in the experience.